-The Trust is keen to work with a geographically local secondary school who would wish to join us in partnership with the aim of providing excellent local provision.
+The Trust is keen to work with geographically local secondary schools who wish to join us in partnership with the aim of providing excellent local provision.
 The Trust would also be open to providing support for a secondary school that felt it needed additional support.

 Our aim is to develop the Trust with a true partnership across the secondary and primary phases.
-Our Board structure has representative Headteachers and Chairman of LGB in Director roles, demonstrating our commitment to that partnership.
+Our Board structure allows for representative Headteachers and governors to contribute to the board, demonstrating our commitment to that partnership.

 Ensuring schools have a "voice"